 Florida is one of the most congested states in the country, so it should come as no surprise that car accidents are incredibly common here.
 In 2017, there were more than 397,000 reported car accidents across the state of Florida.
 That breaks down to approximately 45 accidents each hour of every day.
 While driving safely and using caution can help to reduce the risk of being in a crash, there is no guarantee that you will never be involved in a Florida car accident.

 Were you recently injured in a car accident in Florida?
 Did the accident happen because another driver was negligent?
 If so, you may be entitled to compensation.
-Contact the Florida car accident attorneys at Lavent Law to learn about the benefits of filing a personal injury claim for damages.
+Contact the Florida car accident attorneys at Lavent Law, P.A. to learn about the benefits of filing a personal injury claim for damages.
 We will aggressively pursue compensation on your behalf and make sure that you are fairly compensated for your accident-related injuries.
 The money you recover can go a long way in paying for medical bills, making up for lost wages, and compensating you for the emotional toll of your crash.
 Call us today for a free consultation.

 Florida Car Accident Statistics